xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 DEFINITION: D(i) -- Dependency Set

-    If 'i' is a dead-lock state, then the dependency set 'D(i)' contains all states that 'i' requires to be determined, before it can be determined.
+    For a given mouth state 'i' the dependency set 'D(i)' contains all states that 'i' requires to be determined, before interference in state 'i' can be performed.

 If any state 'k' in 'D(i)' depends on another state 'p' then 'i' also depends on it, i.e.